Advisory Committee with Lived Experience

 --Rod Jackson, Former Member of Provincial Parliament

 "The Child Welfare PAC is inspiring in their vision and achievements to date.
-This is a pan-Canadian organization that was founded just 2 years ago, led by adults who have aged out of care.
+This is a pan-Canadian organization that was founded by people who grew up in care.
 Along with allies, community members, politicians, and corporations they have begun a movement that advocates provincially & nationally for improved accountability & positive outcomes for every child & youth in government funded care.
 I have retired after 36 years experience in child welfare in Ontario in child protection and community development & prevention.
 I am proud to be an ally with the CWPAC."

 --Ann Fitzpatrick , MSW, BSW